spinnaker/governance/rfc/halyard-lite.md

 ## Drawbacks

-This change will require users to change their workflow for deploying Spinnaker in order to adopt Halyard Lite.
+This change will require users to change their workflow for deploying Spinnaker in order to adopt kleat.
 While the format of the Halyard config itself will not change, users will need to change the way they actually deploy Spinnaker from running `hal deploy apply` to using one of the above-described install pathways.